 Polio is a highly contagious infection caused by the poliovirus.
-In a small percentage of infected people, the virus attacks nerve cells in the brain and spinal cord, particularly the nerve cells in the spinal cord that control muscles involved in voluntary movement such as walking.
-Destruction of these neurons causes permanent paralysis in 1 in 200 cases.
+Most people infected with the virus develop no symptoms from it.
+However, in a small percentage of infected people, the virus attacks nerve cells in the brain and spinal cord, particularly the nerve cells in the spinal cord that control muscles involved in voluntary movement such as walking.
+Permanent paralysis occurs in one out of every 200 cases of polio.
 Polio is also called poliomyelitis.

 Though rare, polio has been caused when people are immunized with the live polio vaccine.
 Countries that have wiped out polio usually use the inactivated polio vaccine, which never causes polio.

 Minor poliomyelitis (also called abortive poliomyelitis) occurs primarily in young children, and is the more common of the two forms.
 The illness is mild, and the brain and spinal cord are not affected.
 Symptoms appear three to five days after exposure to the virus and include slight fever, headache, sore throat, vomiting, lack of appetite, and a general feeling of illness and discomfort.